Qishaohua94/DWCNN/README.md

 # DWCNN
-This is the code of our paper.
+This is the code of our paper, Double weighting convolutional neural net-works for multi-view 3D shape recognition.
 (The code is Based on MVCNN and GVCNN).
-Our core code 'DWCNN.py' will be released after the article is received.